Thiensville, Wisconsin: History

 In the early 19th century, the Potawatomi lived on the west bank of the Milwaukee River and had a village in present-day Thiensville, located on Pigeon Creek, north of Freistadt Road.
-They surrendered their land to the United States federal government in 1833 through the 1833 Treaty of Chicago, which (after being ratified in 1835) required them to leave the area by 1838.
+They surrendered their land to the United States federal government through the 1833 Treaty of Chicago, which was ratified in 1835 and required them to leave the area by 1838.

 The first permanent white settlers arrived in the mid-1830s from New York, England, and Ireland.
 One of the first settlers was John Weston, who settled near present-day Thiensville in 1837 and served as the first postmaster of the Town of Mequon.
 The first Germans arrived in 1839, and in the 1840s Germans became the largest ethnic group in Thiensville, the Town of Mequon, and Ozaukee County.

 Joachim Heinrich Thien moved to the area in 1842 from Oldenburg, Prussia, and helped design a plan for the settlement that would become Thiensville.
 A year later he employed a group of Native American laborers to construct a dam and a canal on the Milwaukee River.
 He then built a sawmill and a store.
 Thien hosted the first town meeting for the Town of Mequon in 1846, and in 1857 he established the volunteer fire department and served as its first captain.

 Thien was a freethinker, as were many of the early German settlers.
 The influence of the freethinker societies kept formal churches out of the village until 1919, when St. Cecilia Catholic Church was built.

 Thiensville grew in part because of its location on the Chicago, Milwaukee & St. Paul Railway, which was constructed in the early 1870s.
 In the late 19th and early 20th centuries, Thiensville was one of the most concentrated communities in the Town of Mequon.
 While most of Mequon was quite rural, Theinsville functioned as a downtown area with stores, mills, and professional services.
 The Village of Theinsville incorporated in 1910 with a population of 289.

 In 1945, eighty German prisoners of war from Camp Fredonia in Little Kohler, Wisconsin were contracted to work at the Herbert A. Nieman Canning Company in the village to make up for the loss of labor due to local men fighting in World War II.
 German prisoners from Camp Rockfield in Rockfield, Wisconsin, (located in present-day Germantown) also worked at the Fromm Bros., Nieman & Co.
 Fox Ranch in northern Mequon.

 In the 20th century, Mequon and the village of Theinsville developed a close relationship, with a shared school district, chamber of commerce, and library.
+The communities merged their fire and emergency medical response services to form the Southern Ozaukee Fire and Emergency Medical Services Department on January 1, 2023.